fredphoenix/fredphoenix/README.md

-# Hi there 👋, Leo here.
+# Hi there 👋, I'm Fred.

 &#x20;